Manatee Couty Florida Website

 Manatee County awarded the construction contract for the segment from I-75 to Lakewood Ranch Boulevard to SEMA Construction in July 2022.

-The construction limits for Project #6 begins where Project #5 ends, approximately a quarter mile west of I-75 and extends east over the interstate to eventually connect at the intersection of 44th Avenue East, Solutions Lane and Highland Links Street.
+The construction limits for Project #6 begin where Project #5 ends west of I-75, extending east over the interstate to connect at the intersection of 44th Avenue East, Solutions Lane, and Highlands Links Street.

 Construction activities will primarily occur between the hours of 7 a.m. and 5:30 p.m., Monday through Friday, while some night-time operations may be performed from time to time to minimize interruption of traffic.